Indecent exposure can lead to criminal chargesSex Crimes Articles

 When most people think of sex crimes, they think about crimes like rape or sexual assault.
 Some people might not realize that there are several other sex-related criminal charges that a person might face.
 One of these crimes is indecent exposure.

 Indecent exposure means that you are accused of showing your genitals to another person in public.
 In the case of indecent exposure, you have to show your actual genitals, including the skin.
-Simply showing your undergarments or flashing a skimpy pair of underwear wouldn’t be classified as indecent exposure unless your actual genitals were showing.
-For the purpose of indecent exposure, breasts aren’t considered genitals.

 This is considered a sex-related crime because it is often done in an effort to experience sexual gratification.
 This is one point that many people use to fight indecent exposure.
 Think about public urination.
 The person might have exposed his or her genitals, but he or she can likely successfully argue that he or she didn’t urinate in public because he or she was going to experience sexual gratification.
 They might even argue that their action wasn’t meant to offend anyone either.

 Is being in your underwear indecent exposure